 Procrastination is the woe of our generation (along with high interest rates on loans and the end of the world nearing every day, if we’re counting).
-With the ever-increasing distractions around us, and machines and apps constantly doing our work for us, sometimes it may feel like we’re never going to get our life together.
+With the ever-increasing distractions around us, and machines and apps constantly doing our work for us, sometimes it’s hard to be productive and it may feel like we’re never going to get our life together.

 There always seems to be something left to do, a deadline missed or an email unanswered, no matter how much you may have achieved already, the world is always moving too fast for us to get a handle on how things are going.
 This may make you feel like you’re not living up to your potential, or that you’re not getting the best use of your time.